US visitor visas are designed for overseas nationals to visit the United States for a period of up to 6 months.

 If you find you need to stay in the US for longer than 6 months, you will need to understand the rules on visitor visa extensions to avoid being out of lawful status.
 Not all visitors can extend their stay beyond 6 months, and you may need to consider alternative immigration options.
 Remaining in the US beyond your authorized period of stay is illegal and can impact your ability to return to the US in the future.

-In this guide we look at options for US visitor visa holders to prolong their time and lawful status in the US; we explain the rules on extending a US visitor visa, or if this is not possible, how to apply to adjust status to another nonimmigrant category from a visitor visa.
-We also look at the process to apply for a US visitor visa extension or how to adjust nonimmigrant status where the relevant requirements are met.
+In this guide we look at options for US visitor visa holders to prolong their time and lawful status in the US; we explain the rules on extending a US visitor visa, or if this is not possible, how to apply to change status to another nonimmigrant category from a visitor visa.
+We also look at the process to apply for a US visitor visa extension or how to change nonimmigrant status where the relevant requirements are met.

 A visitor visa is a nonimmigrant (temporary) visa to travel to the United States for the purposes of unpaid business activities (B-1 visa) or for the purposes of tourism (B-2 visa), or a combination of both, for a period of up to 6 months.

 On the initial grant of a US visitor visa from an overseas Embassy or Consulate, this will allow the successful visa-holder to board a carrier to travel to the United States.
-On arrival at a US port-of-entry, typically an airport, the visitor can then request permission to enter.
+On arrival at a US port of entry, typically an airport, the visitor can then request permission to enter.

 A visa does not guarantee entry into the United States, where US Customs and Border Protection (CBP) officials have the authority to permit or deny admission.
 However, if the visa-holder is permitted to enter the country, a CBP official will provide that individual with an admission stamp or a Form I-94 (Arrival/Departure Record), typically stamped with the amount of time required for the express purpose(s) of the visit.

-Can you extend a visit if you traveled under ESTA?
+2. Can you extend a visit if you traveled under ESTA?

 The B visitor visa is required by overseas visitors who are not eligible to visit the United States by obtaining an Electronic System for Travel Authorization (ESTA) under the Visa Waiver Program (VWP).
 An ESTA will allow eligible visitors to travel to the US visa-free for a period of up to 90 days for the purposes of either business or pleasure.
 The visitor visa is therefore also for those individuals who are looking to stay for longer than 3 months.

 Importantly, anyone who entered the United States using an ESTA obtained under the VWP will not be eligible to apply to extend their stay beyond the maximum period of 90 days.
 You would need to leave the US before your ESTA permission expires and make an application under a relevant category for permission to remain in the US for longer.
+Very narrow exceptions apply, such as certain applications by immediate relatives of US citizens or asylum applications.

 A US visitor visa-holder will either be required to leave the US on expiry of their permission to be in the country or to apply for an extension of stay before this runs out.